 Finally, the STUDYCOLLECTION is happy to be the humble home of a hodgepodge selection of important artworks, posters, objects, and tidbits of significance.
 At the collection visitors can view one of only fifty existing Workboxes, an artist book co-authored by Cupola Bobber and performance philosopher Laura Cull.
-Other practitioners included in this area of the STUDYCOLLECTION are: Alberto Aguilar, Bruce Nauman, Stephanie Springgay, Roger Brown, Janine Antoni, Jay Ryan, Jim Duignan and Stockyard Institute, Ryan Griffis, Panhandle Slim, Liz Born, Yoko Ono, Edra Soto, Pedro Reyes, and Charlie Roderick.
+Other practitioners included in this area of the STUDYCOLLECTION are: Alberto Aguilar, Bruce Nauman, Stephanie Springgay, Roger Brown, Janine Antoni, Jay Ryan, Jim Duignan and Stockyard Institute, Angela Baldus, Ryan Griffis, Panhandle Slim, Liz Born, Yoko Ono, Edra Soto, Pedro Reyes, and Charlie Roderick.
 This part of the STUDYCOLLECTION also carries a spectacular wealth of drawings and objects created by Lucero's children.

 The STUDYCOLLECTION is non-circulating.
 It is the primary mission of the STUDY COLLECTION to be a forum for conviviality, especially over these unique items within this particular place and time, therefore we are unable to lend our holdings.
 Some exceptions can be made on a case by case basis.
 All request to borrow items must be made in person.